 Following a summary of the characteristics of processes and feedback control loops, attention is given to the application of advanced regulatory control (ARC) strategies and their value.
 The latter portion of the book gives an overview of the next level of control—advanced process control (APC).

 Q. What trends or changes regulatory control prompted you to write this third edition of your book?

-I can point to three primary trends that are influencing process control training.
+A. I can point to three primary trends that are influencing process control training.